SAP-samples/teched2023-XP265/exercises/ex2/README.md

 <img src="/exercises/ex2/images/23.png" width=50% height=50%>

 4. Choose a meaningfull name and description, such as **Local Identity Directory**  and **my local identity directory** for your system.
 Please be informed that the System Name cannot be changed once the system is saved.
+5.Under **Source Systems** we need to choose the source system that was created in the previous exercise.

-5. **Save** your system.
+6. **Save** your system.
 Now your target system is created and it should look like this :

 <img src="/exercises/ex2/images/24.png" width=50% height=50%>